 I’d love to point you to two of my books:

-If you’ve known grief as a close companion, I hope it will be a blessing to you.
+If you’ve known grief as a close companion, I hope this book will be a blessing to you.

 In my memoir, A Place to Land, I share a personal testimony